dokterbob/django-wishlist/README.rst

 Compatibility
 =============
-Tested to work with Django 1.4, 1.5 and 1.6 and Python 2.6 as well as 2.7.
+Tested to work with Django 1.7, 1.8 and 1.9 and Python 2.7.

 Requirements
 ============